 …

-C-102: Policy

-C-102-1: Individualized Plan for Employment Requirement
+C-102: Individualized Plan for Employment Requirement

 C&G is a core VR service and must be included in the customer's IPE.
+Only VR counselors can provide C&G.

-C-102-2: Frequency of Counseling and Guidance
+C-102-1: Frequency of Counseling and Guidance

-C&G topics, frequency, and duration must be individualized and adjusted throughout the life of the case to meet each customer's needs.
+C&G needs to be included on the customer’s IPE as a specific service that is provided by TWC-VR.
+The frequency of C&G is also captured on the IPE and individualized to meet the customer’s needs.C&G frequency can change as needed throughout the life of the case.
+If C&G frequency changes from a lower number of days to a higher (less frequent) number of days, an IPE amendment is required.
+If C&G frequency changes from a higher number of days to a lower (more frequent) number of days, an IPE amendment is not required.

+For example, if the frequency of C&G on the IPE is identified as 60 days, but the customer needs weekly C&G for a period of time, then C&G can be provided weekly and the IPE does not need to be changed since this is within the minimum threshold of the timeframe selected on the IPE.

+The minimum frequency of C&G with the customer should be clearly stated on the customer's IPE.

 C&G must be provided to each eligible customer at least every 180 days.
 Any exception to the 180-day C&G frequency requirement must be justified clearly by the VR counselor in ReHabWorks (RHW).

+For information on documenting C&G refer to E-300: Case Note Requirements.

-C-102-3: Non-Counseling and Guidance Contacts
+C-102-2: Non-Counseling and Guidance Contacts

-In addition to C&G contacts, substantive customer contact also may be made by any TWC-VR staff member.
+Substantive customer contacts that are not C&G may be made by any TWC-VR staff member.
 These contacts are made as often as necessary to advance the customer's program of services.
 The contacts are documented in RHW with the appropriate case note topic heading.
-These non-C&G contacts meet the requirement for maintaining the frequency of contact that is identified on the IPE, but they do not meet the 180-day requirement for C&G.
+These non-C&G contacts meet the requirement for maintaining the frequency of contact that is identified on the IPE, but they do not meet the 180-day requirement for C&G. For frequency of contact refer to B-504-9: Frequency of Contact.

-C-103: Procedures

-C-103-1: Communication Strategies
+C-103: Communication Strategies

 C&G may be provided in person, by phone, and/or through secure electronic communications.

 The VR counselor is expected to communicate in ways that are developmentally, cognitively, functionally, and culturally appropriate for the customer.
 This can include the use of translators, interpreters, and other forms of communication assistance.
 Refer to C-300: Communication Services for more information.